swiss-army knife for data

 mode:

-Commands to add, set active, list, ping, or remove sources.
+Commands to add, activate, move, list, group, ping or remove sources.

 $ sq src # show active source